-For starters, if you’re falling more into the category of an editing wizard – you will need an editing program.
-Often even if you’re only shooting analog, dusting off your images need to be done if you want to properly deliver high quality images.
+On top of this you’ll want to have other essentials like a reflector and a speed light.
+And if you’re falling more into the category of an editing wizard – you will need an editing program.
+Often even if you’re only shooting analog, dusting off your images needs to be done if you want to properly deliver high quality images.

 This professional photography studio equipment is what I use, but a cheaper model of Canon will easily do too.
 My first camera was a Canon 500D, worked perfectly well for what I was doing at that time.